(Image Credit: Destiny Sam-Deneault/Facebook)

 In an update released just before 6:00 p.m.
 Sunday (March 8), Merritt RCMP said they responded to a number of crashes on the highway about five kilometres south of Helmer Road.

-“No injuries have been reported,” the statement said, as RCMP adfed the highway between Kamloops and Merritt was closed because of unsafe road conditions.
+“No injuries have been reported,” the statement said, as RCMP added the highway between Kamloops and Merritt was closed because of unsafe road conditions.

-“If you must travel, motorists are encouraged to seek alternate routes and drive to the conditions,” the RCMP said.
+“If you must travel, motorists are encouraged to seek alternate routes and drive to the conditions.”

-A commercial vehicle chain up is also in effect at Clapperton as DriveBC warned of winter driving conditions between Merritt and Kamloops.
-Drivers are being told watch for compact snow between Merritt and the Surrey Lake Summit and slushy and slippery sections from the summit to Kamloops.
+A commercial vehicle chain up at Clapperton was ended just before 7:00 p.m.
+It was issued as DriveBC warned of winter driving conditions between Merritt and Kamloops.
+Drivers were told watch for compact snow between Merritt and the Surrey Lake Summit and slushy and slippery sections from the summit to Kamloops.

 Specific details about the crashes are not yet clear but several travellers took to social media to report that there were spun out trucks and cars in both directions on the Coquihalla.
 Others said semis were parked in the middle of the highway so drivers could put their chains on.